nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-functional-testing.md

 You can then install the project's dependencies, by running `npm install`.
 From there, you're all set to create your own tests.

-The first step is to create on the root of your project a *test* folder, containing a sub folder named *features* and optionally another one named *resources*, if you need to use resources in your tests such as images.
+The first step is to create on the root of your project a *ftest* folder, containing a sub folder named *features* and optionally another one named *resources*, if you need to use resources in your tests such as images.
 If you are doing custom step definitions, you must place them inside `features/step_definitions`.
 The functional tests framework will load feature files, step definitions and resources by convention, so please make sure to respect this folder structure.
 It should look as follows:

 ```
 .
 ├── package.json
 ├── .babelrc
-└── test
+└── ftest
     ├── features
     │   ├── myfeature1.feature
     │   ├── myfeature2.feature